markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories George Washington University/belonging & welcomed.md

 ## Positive:
-- **Community Building:** Students often find their place within the university through clubs, Greek life, and residence halls, creating tight-knit communities and meaningful friendships.
+- **Alumni Engagement:**  Graduates are made to feel special through consistent communication, including emails and magazines, which keep them connected to the university's ongoing activities.
-- **Faculty Engagement:** Many professors are praised for being approachable, responsive, and genuinely caring about students' well-being, often going beyond academic support.
+- **Social Integration:**  New students find it easy to make friends, with many organizations and clubs available to support them, creating a welcoming environment from the start.
-- **Diverse Inclusion:** The university's diverse student body and faculty contribute to an environment where different backgrounds are celebrated, fostering a sense of belonging for international and minority students.
+- **Academic Support:**  Professors and staff are described as knowledgeable, caring, and dedicated to helping students succeed, often going beyond academic support to foster personal connections.
-- **Academic Support:** There is a strong emphasis on academic assistance, with numerous resources available on campus, and professors who are willing to help students understand course material.
+- **Inclusivity and Diversity:**  The campus is noted for its diversity, with students from various backgrounds feeling accepted and supported.
+Greek life offers additional social opportunities without dominating the campus culture.
-- **Personal Growth:** The university environment encourages personal and professional connections, internships, and a broader perspective, contributing to students' growth and future opportunities.
+- **Financial Aid:**  The university is recognized for ensuring that those in need receive adequate financial aid, demonstrating a commitment to student welfare.

 ## Negative:
-- **Social Challenges:** Some students experience feelings of isolation, difficulty fitting in, or find the social scene lacking, particularly if they are not part of Greek life or specific social groups.
+- **Staff Attitude:**  Some students report encounters with unsupportive and unhelpful university staff, which detracts from the sense of community.
-- **Faculty Indifference:** A few students report encounters with faculty who seem apathetic or uninterested in student success, contrasting with the otherwise positive faculty reviews.
+- **Greek Life Exclusivity:**  While Greek life provides social opportunities, it can also lead to feelings of isolation and forced conformity for those who choose not to participate or who are not part of it.
-- **Financial Struggles:** There are mentions of the university not being accommodating to students facing financial difficulties, affecting their sense of support.
+- **Indifference to Student Needs:**  There are complaints about the university not caring for its students, with some feeling unfairly treated or that their individual needs are overlooked.
-- **Exclusivity Issues:** Negative experiences include feeling unwelcome in certain groups, facing discrimination, or dealing with a competitive atmosphere that hinders inclusivity.
+- **Social Division:**  A sense of division is noted, with reports of cliques and a lack of interaction between different student groups, such as athletes and non-athletes or Greeks and non-Greeks.
-- **Administrative Barriers:** Some students find the administration unhelpful or bureaucratic, which can detract from the sense of community and support.
+- **Administrative Challenges:**  Students express frustration with bureaucratic processes and a perceived lack of community, feeling disconnected from the larger student body.

 <br>

 ## Most Positive Examples:

-- "people here really care for you"
+- "once you graduate, as an alumni, they make you feel very special"
-- "you'll get friends no matter what"
+- "it is easy to make friends in the first week"
-- "professors were responsive to online school changes"
+- "professors are very helpful"
-- "students and profs are kind and welcoming"
+- "everyone looks out for each other"
-- "i have a more worldly and humanitarian perspective"
+- "this is the first time i truly feel supported"

 ## Most Negative Examples:

-- "faculty don't really care about its students"
+- "staffing is not supportive or helpful"
-- "you will not fit in"
+- "feeling extremely isolated"
-- "they don't seem to care much about the students"
+- "school does not care about its students at all"
-- "i feel like everyone is not friendly or stingy"
+- "there is a long process for rushing/pledging and it's fairly competitive"
-- "not student centric or accommodating to those with financial struggles"
+- "greeks do have a lot of exclusive events"

 <br>